bburns/Lantern/README.md

 ----

-The parser was fairly sophisticated - you could say things like `drop all but the lantern`, and it would ask for clarification where needed - e.g. `take pill` -> `Which pill do you mean, the red one or the blue one?`.
+The parser was fairly sophisticated - you could say things like `drop all but lantern and sword`, and it would ask for clarification where needed - e.g. `take pill` -> `Which pill do you mean, the red one or the blue one?`.

 ## Exploring the Map